DaveCThompson/HUE9000/prds/RF-1.md

 ### **2. Architectural Approach**

 The root cause of the scan failures is a tight coupling and confused ownership between the `TerminalManager` and the `ScanOrchestrator`.
-The `TerminalManager` currently attempts to manage the lifecycle of the scan UI, which is not its core responsibility.
-This plan decouples these modules and clarifies their roles.
+This plan decouples these modules and clarifies their roles, with the `ScanOrchestrator` taking full ownership of the scan lifecycle.

 #### **1. Decoupled Scan Lifecycle Management**

 *   **`TerminalManager`'s Role:** Its *sole* responsibility is managing the terminal text buffer and message queue.
 When it receives a 'scan' request, its only actions will be to:
-    1. Pause its own message queue.
+    1. Pause its own message queue processing.
     2. Clear its display content.
     3. Provide a single, empty container element (`.scan-animation-container`) to the orchestrator.
-    4. Start the "watchdog" timeout (see below).
+    4. Listen for the global `scanComplete` event to resume its queue.

-*   **`ScanOrchestrator`'s Role:** It will now *own the entire scan lifecycle* within the container provided by the terminal.
-It is responsible for creating, managing, and cleaning up all of its own UI elements.
+*   **`ScanOrchestrator`'s Role:** It will now **own the entire scan lifecycle**, including UI creation and teardown.
+    1. It will receive the container element from the `TerminalManager`.
+    2. It will build, manage, and animate all of its own UI within that container.
+    3. It will implement a **centralized `_cleanup()` method** responsible for stopping the FSM, killing all related GSAP animations, and removing its UI from the DOM.
+    4. The `_cleanup()` method will be called reliably whenever the FSM reaches *any* final state (completed, aborted, or error).

 *   **`appState` as an Event Bus:** The modules will communicate via the central `appState` event bus.
-When the `ScanOrchestrator`'s FSM finishes (success, abort, or error), it will emit a global `scanComplete` event.
-The `TerminalManager` will listen for this event to resume its own message queue.
-This eliminates direct dependencies.
+When the `ScanOrchestrator`'s FSM finishes, it will emit a global `scanComplete` event.
+This eliminates direct dependencies and ensures a clean handoff back to the `TerminalManager`.

-#### **2. FSM Resilience via External Watchdog**
+#### **2. FSM Resilience via Native Timeouts**

-The `TerminalManager`, as the *initiator* of the scan, will implement the timeout.
-1. Upon initiating a scan, it will start a 30-second `setTimeout`.
-2. Upon receiving the `scanComplete` event, it will clear this timeout.
-3. If the timeout fires, it means the FSM is stuck.
-The `TerminalManager` will then force a cleanup, destroy the scan UI, and display a "System Recovery" message before resuming its queue.
+The previous "external watchdog" approach is replaced with a more robust, FSM-native solution.
+1. The `scanFSM.js` machine definition will include a built-in timeout using XState's `after` transition feature.
+2. If the main `running` state is active for more than **15 seconds** without transitioning, the `after` event will automatically fire.
+3. This event will transition the FSM to an `error` state.
+4. This `error` state is a final state, which will trigger the `ScanOrchestrator`'s `_cleanup()` routine and the emission of the `scanComplete` event, reliably returning control to the user.

 #### **3. Abstracted Accessibility Layer**